soulgalore/crawler/README.md

 # Java web crawler [![Build Status](https://secure.travis-ci.org/sitespeedio/crawler.png?branch=master)](http://travis-ci.org/sitespeedio/crawler)

-Simple java (1.6) crawler to crawl webpages on one and same domain.
+Simple java (1.6) crawler to crawl web pages on one and same domain.
+If your page is redirected to another domain, that page is not picked up EXCEPT if it is the first URL that is tested.
 Basicly you can do this:
 <ul>
 <li>Crawl from a start point, defining the depth of the crawl and decide to crawl only a specific path</li>
 <li>Output all working urls</li>